semanticarts/gistReferenceData/README.md

 ## Queries

-The queries provided are a good starting point for exploring and using the reference data.
-- Copy the queries into the repository.
+The queries provided are a good starting point for using the reference data.
+Copy the queries into the repository.
-Reference data curated by Semantic Arts, including units of measure, aspects, etc.